parpy-lib/parpy-lib.github.io/docs/tutorials/print-code.md

     code = f.read()
 ```

-In this snippet, we first write the generated low-level code to a new file `out.txt`.
+In this code snippet, we write the generated low-level code to a new file `out.txt`.
 Then, we use the `input` function in Python to wait until the user presses enter.
-Before pressing enter, the user is able to modify the generated code stored in the `out.txt` before it is read back into the `code` variable.
-At this stage we could, for instance, insert debug prints in the generated code to help us figure out what the issue is.
+Before pressing enter, the user modifies the generated code stored in the `out.txt` before it is read back into the `code` variable.
+The user could, for instance, insert debug prints in the generated code for debugging or just to help understand what the code is doing.

-After updating the code, we use the `compile_string` function from the ParPy API to compile code provided in a string to executable code.
-Specifically, the `compile_string` function expects the name of the function, the code to compile, and the compiler options.
-The result is a wrapper function to the underlying JIT-compiled code.
-Importantly, this function does not expect the compiler options, as these were already provided in the call to `compile_string`.
-For instance, we can compile the generated code for the `sum_rows` function as:
+### Compiling and running the modified code

+The ParPy compiler can generate code for any backend regardless of whether it is supported or not.
+However, to actually compile and run the code, a backend must be enabled (see the [installation instructions](/installation)).
+The following Python code compiles the modified low-level code in `code` and runs it:
 ```python
 fn = parpy.compile_string("sum_rows", code, opts)
 fn(x, y, N)
 assert np.allclose(y, np.sum(x, axis=1), atol=1e-3)
 ```

+The `compile_string` function compiles the low-level code and produces a wrapper function.
+We pass the name of the function in the generated code (`sum_rows`), the code to compile (`code`), and the compiler options (`opts`).
+The resulting wrapper function (stored in `fn`) can be used to immediately invoke the underlying JIT-compiled code.
+Importantly, `fn` does not expect the compiler options, as these were already provided in the call to `compile_string`.

 ## Specialization and API differences